boltops-tools/ufo-docs/_docs/more/ecs-network-mode.md

 bridge | The numbers of containers you can run will not be limited due to EC2 instance network cards limits. | Less fine grain security control over security group permissions with multiple ECS services. awsvpc | Fine grain security group permissions for each ECS service. | The number of containers can be limited by the number of network cards the EC2 instance type supports.

-## Recommendation
+## Suggestion

-It is generally recommended to use awsvpc mode with ENI trunking supported instances.
-You get the best a strong security posture and decent container density.
-However, companies may have different requirements, and bridge mode may be their preference.
+Think for most bridge mode is actually fine.
+Run the ECS containers on private VPCs and only whitelist to your VPC CIDR.
+Scaling will go much smoother with this setup.
+Though, use awsvpc mode with ENI trunking supported instances if you have that requirement.
+Ultimately, companies may have different requirements, and awsvpc mode may be their preference.